Epicodus-Curriculum/intro-full-stack/1_1_vs_code_live_server.md

 2. Open that file in VS Code.

-3. Copy and paste this HTML into your html file:
+3. Write the following HTML code into your html file:

 ```
 <!DOCTYPE html>